 Dentists can log in at any time to the Virtual Clinic and pick a case to review.
 Using our intelligent tagging system you can make notes on each image and write recommendations for what patients can do at home as well as when they should visit their dentist for an in-person checkup.

 You can make a decision on how much or how little time you spend on Virtual Checkups.
 Each checkup should take no longer than 10 minutes and will equate to $20 in payment.
 There are no set-up costs associated with OralEye and all you’ll need is access to a laptop or desktop computer in order to begin taking patients.

 Carving out time in order to look after your oral health is an increasingly difficult task for the modern patient.
-Many people let niggling issues develop into acute conditions before reaching out for help and advice from their dentist.
+Many people let small issues develop into acute conditions before reaching out for help and advice from their dentist.